oxfordbds/oxfordbds.github.io/index.markdown

 title: Home
 ---

-The Oxford Boycott, Divestment and Sanctions (BDS) Coalition is a coalition of staff and students at the University of Oxford committed to Palestinian liberation.
+The Oxford Boycott, Divestment and Sanctions (BDS) Coalition is an activist-research collective that is comprised of staff and students at the University of Oxford who are committed to Palestinian liberation.
+Our primary purpose is to investigate the Collegiate University’s ties to the Arms Trade and Israeli crimes against the Palestinian People, and campaign to sever these ties.

 We stand in full solidarity with the student-led [Oxford Action for Palestine (OA4P) Solidarity Encampment](https://linktr.ee/oxact4pal).
 Please see our collective demands below:

 1. Disclose University-wide Assets
 2. Divest University-wide Assets